FREE MENTAL HEALTH ASSESSMENT. start here

 Written by Our Editorial Team

 When it comes to treating anxiety, there are a number of different options available.
 Some people opt for therapy to manage their anxiety symptoms, while others prefer medication.
+Some use one of the several medications specifically for anxiety while you may have heard others talk about the use of Benadryl for anxiety.
 If you’ve been thinking about using hydroxyzine for anxiety, this article is for you.

 Keep reading to discover what hydroxyzine is, how it works in the treatment of anxiety and whether or not there are any side effects associated with it.